Derm-IT/post-install-config/README.md

 To configure osTicket after installation, customizing it for efficient ticket management and support operations.

-## Context

-This project demonstrates the advanced configuration of osTicket, highlighting the skills required for helpdesk administrators and IT support professionals.

 ## Prerequisites

 * A successfully installed osTicket instance, as described in the "osTicket: Prerequisites and Installation" repository.